 Ms. WONG has solid experience in real estate industry and has been a key contributor to the growth and development of Midland Group.
 She has demonstrated strong leadership and has been instrumental in leading Midland Group to promote its strategies and meet challenges in the increasingly competitive environment.
-She has introduced a series of strategic initiatives, which had improved the operating efficiency and profitability of Midland Group as well as strengthened the competitiveness and position of Midland Group.
+She introduced a series of strategic initiatives, which has improved the operating efficiency of Midland Group as well as strengthened the market position of Midland Group.